 The state Board of Education asked the Partnership in June 2008 to serve as a part of the Commission for School Board Excellence to develop and present a template for successful school board governance for boards across the state.
 The organization worked closely with both the Georgia and Metro Atlanta Chambers of Commerce and AdvancedEd.
 Specific legislative proposals resulted from the work of the Commission.

 The Georgia Partnership publishes works that focus on topical issues as a way to inform education stakeholders for their own advocacy purposes.
 The annual Top Ten Issues to Watch targets the key educational policy issues facing Georgia specifically and the nation in general.
 The Georgia Department of Education in the fall of 2014 asked the Partnership to conduct an independent review of the state's 4-year, $4 million Race to the Top program.
 Here is that report.
 The latest Partnership works are available here: Reports and Papers.

 The Georgia Partnership has long believed in the need for higher standards for Georgia's classrooms.
 In 2014, the organization partnered with the Georgia Chamber of Commerce to spearhead an effort joined by more than 20 groups to stop a legislative push to repeal the Common Core in our state.
-That effort was successful and full implementation is now underway.
+That effort was successful and full implementation of Georgia's higher standards is now underway.